tternquist/cloud-enablement-azure/README.md

 ## Support

-The cloud-enablement repository is maintained by MarkLogic Engineering and distributed under the [Apache 2.0 license](https://github.com/marklogic/cloud-enablement-azure/blob/master/LICENSE.TXT).
+The cloud-enablement-azre repository is maintained by MarkLogic Engineering and distributed under the [Apache 2.0 license](https://github.com/marklogic/cloud-enablement-azure/blob/master/LICENSE.TXT).
 Everyone is encouraged to file bug reports, feature requests, and pull requests through [GitHub](https://github.com/marklogic/cloud-enablement-azure/issues/new).
 Your input is important and will be carefully considered.
 However, we can’t promise a specific resolution or timeframe for any request.
-In addition, MarkLogic provides technical support for [releases](https://github.com/marklogic/cloud-enablement-azure/releases) of cloud-enablement to licensed customers under the terms outlined in the [Support Handbook](http://www.marklogic.com/files/Mark_Logic_Support_Handbook.pdf).
+In addition, MarkLogic provides technical support for [releases](https://github.com/marklogic/cloud-enablement-azure/releases) of cloud-enablement-azure to licensed customers under the terms outlined in the [Support Handbook](http://www.marklogic.com/files/Mark_Logic_Support_Handbook.pdf).
 For more information or to sign up for support, visit [help.marklogic.com](http://help.marklogic.com).